 An Eastern Mediterranean LNG hub

-More than 2000 years ago, before the dawn of the Roman Empire, you would have been forgiven to think that the island world of the Eastern Mediterranean was the center of the world.
+More than 2000 years ago, before the dawn of the Roman Empire, you would have been forgiven for thinking that the island world of the Eastern Mediterranean was the center of the world.
 Some of the most illustrious empires either had their center of power there or were bordering its shores.

-Today the islands of the Mediterranean are famous for the beauty and their touristic value and as such, they are a major money spinner for the entire region.
+Today the islands of the Mediterranean are famous for their beauty and their touristic value and as such, they are a major money spinner for the entire region.

-Deep blue sea, a generous sun and some of the best food in the world make a vacation in this island paradise unforgettable.
+The deep blue sea, the generous Sun, and some of the best food in the world make a vacation in this island paradise unforgettable.
 Except that, this is also the place where some of the dirtiest fuels the world knows are used for power generation.
-Especially Greece with its myriad islands is a huge consumer of coal, Heavy Fuel Oil and diesel-fueled power generation.
+Especially Greece with its myriad islands is a huge consumer of coal, Heavy Fuel Oil, and diesel-fueled power generation.
 This is one of the very last places where HFO is still burned in Europe.

 Isn’t there better?